#1.E6000 Craft Adhesive For Pottery

 #5.Elmer’s Probond Glue For Pottery

-This glue is waterproof, non-toxic, along with no foam.
-Also it will not make a mess everywhere and applies pretty evenly without getting any sort of expansion.
-All in all, this is a nice everyday glue to keep around when doing pottery or tryin to piece together ceramic.
+This glue is waterproof, and non-toxic, along with no foam.
+Also, it will not make a mess everywhere and applies pretty evenly without getting any sort of expansion.
+All in all, this is a nice everyday glue to keep around when doing pottery or trying to piece together ceramic.
 It will not be as strong as the above brands, but it is easy to use and gets the job done.